konker/konker.dev/src/content/til/til-5.md

 ---
 title: SWC to speed up typescript
 author: Konrad Markus
-description:  "SWC is a great project which re-implements `tsc` the Typescript transpiler in Rust.
-Using this can significantly speed up typescript builds."
+description: 'SWC is a great project which re-implements `tsc` the Typescript transpiler in Rust.
+Using this can significantly speed up typescript builds.'
 pubDate: 2022-08-08
-tags: ["til", "typescript"]
+tags: ['til', 'typescript']
 ---

 Good use cases are where you may be currently using `ts-node` to directly execute typescript code.
 Integrating this with Jest can also yield significant speed increases for a typescript project.